-While doing planning automation, it became clear that the time had come for advanced AI-enabled forecasting solutions to replace widely used statistical methods.
+While doing automation and business consulting in Planning, it became clear that the time had come for advanced ML-enabled forecasting solutions to replace widely used statistical methods.

 This led to the creation of the Augmento business unit which employs data scientists, data engineers and business process consultants.

 We have a very specific work domain.
-We develop forecasting models using the most progressive machine learning algorithms.
-These include demand forecasting, replenishment, innovations planning, promotions planning, as well as assistance in adjusting your current planning and S&OP processes to accommodate a ML-enabled forecast.
+We develop forecasting models using machine learning algorithms in the area of demand and promotion forecasting, as well as help adjust your business process to accommodate a ML-enabled forecast.

 Machine Learning has opened up a new era of forecasting.
 It gears businesses up for management by exception when time and resources are focused on what makes a real difference.